fedeval/mr-cocktail/README.md

 ### Environment variables ###

-This app relies on Cloudinary to host images, thus to be able to run it on your machine you'll need to create a Cloudinary account and add the `CLOUDINARY_URL` as an environment variable in a `. env` which by default will be ignored by git as already added to a `.gitignore file`
+This app relies on Cloudinary to host images, thus to be able to run it on your machine you'll need to create a Cloudinary account at [https://cloudinary.com/](https://cloudinary.com/) and add your `CLOUDINARY_URL` as an environment variable in a `. env` which by default will be ignored by git as already added to a `.gitignore file`

 ### Gems and dependencies ###